912-BUZAN-DAN-ALEXANDRU/anonBlog/README.md

 2. Without an account, the person who post something can not modify it afterwards

 # Future plans
 !.
-Solve the problem number 1
+Solve the problem number 1 <br>
-2. Implement Sign-up and Log in functionalities
+2. Implement Sign-up and Log in functionalities <br>
-3. Implement a "SHARE" button
+3. Implement a "SHARE" button <br>
-4. Implement a comment interface for each post
+4. Implement a comment interface for each post <br>